ingresso-group/slate/source/includes/_intro.md

 The Ingresso API is designed for partners who sell from Ingresso's inventory of tickets.
 It is a fully transactional API.

-The API is very loosely based on [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+The API is very loosely based on REST.
 GET requests and basic query paremeters are used to drive the API.
 You format requests in [JSON](http://www.json.org/) and you will receive either a JSON-formatted response or an HTTP error.

-We describe objects in a consistent way across different calls (for example the output of [events](#events) and [performances](#performances) (TODO fix names) includes a cost_range object and this is described in the same format.
+We describe objects in a consistent way across different calls (for example the output of [events](#events) and [performances](#performances) includes a cost_range object and this is described in the same format.
 The idea of this is that standard code can be used on the client side to read all parts of the output.
 Rather than relegate these common objects to an appendix at